MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 * A string resource file (resources.resx)
 * PNG files of various sizes used to create icons

-Your connector definition file will start with an empty data source description.
+Your connector definition file starts with an empty data source description.
 You can learn more about a data source in the context of the Power Query SDK from the article on [handling data access](HandlingDataAccess.md#data-source-kind).

 ### Testing